About the competition

 - Evan Guimond, J.D. – College athletics attorney, Senior Associate at Hogan Lovells

-- Abby Howard, J.D. – Army West Point Deputy Athletics Director, Chief Administrative Officer & General Counsel
+- Abby Howard, J.D. – Army West Point Deputy AD, Chief Administrative Officer & General Counsel

-- Thad Satre – Loyola Marymount University Senior Associate Athletics Director for Compliance
+- Thad Satre – Loyola Marymount University Senior Associate AD for Compliance

-- Brad Chandler, J.D. – Bradley University Deputy Athletics Director
+- Brad Chandler, J.D. – Bradley University Deputy AD

-- Erinn Banks, J.D. – Tulane University Associate Athletics Director for Compliance
+- Erinn Banks, J.D. – Tulane University Senior Associate AD for Governance & Regulatory Affairs

-- Ryan McAlvey, J.D. – NCAA Assistant Director of Enforcement
+- Ryan McAlvey, J.D. – Consultant, Fortify College Athletics LLC, former NCAA Assistant Director of Enforcement

-- Kristina Minor, J.D. – College athletics attorney, Senior Athletic Consultant at Husch Blackwell
+- Kristina Minor, J.D. – College athletics attorney, Senior Counsel at Husch Blackwell

 - Maureen Weston, J.D. – Professor of Law at Pepperdine University School of Law, Director of Entertainment, Media & Sports Dispute Resolution Project